kubernetes/enhancements/keps/sig-apps/3328-add-queueName-to-jobSpec/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

-Add a new field to `JobSpec` as blow:
+Add a new field to `JobSpec` as below:

 ```golang
 type JobSpec struct {